kevindo0720/cse15l-lab-reports/lab3.md

 less is a command that shows a file's contents one screen at a time.
 When you run `less` on a file, you will enter a screen with juse the content of that file.
 To exit the current screen, you have to press `q`

 # 1) CAT
 `cat` is a command line that immediately prints out the content inside a file.
 It is very convenient as it prints the content our directly into the current working terminal.

+In example 1, I cd into the Fletcher's directory in the non-ficton folder and use cat to print out the entirety of chapter 1.

 ***Example 1:**
 ```